vijay03/cs360v-f21/Lab1.md

 4. Now examine the values of these variables as strings.
 Hint: look at the values in hexadecimal and translate them to strings, in the order `ebx, ecx, edx`.
 What do you observe?
 The [Wikipedia page](https://en.wikipedia.org/wiki/CPUID) for the `cpuid` instruction may help you interpret this output.

-There is a reference in each Env struct for another struct called VmxGuestInfo.

-5. What kind of information does this struct hold?
+5. There is a reference in each `Env` struct for another struct called `VmxGuestInfo`.
+What kind of information does this struct hold?

-6. From [this Intel guide](https://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf), find out what the vmcs pointer in this struct stands for, and what it purpose it serves.
+6. From [this Intel guide](https://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf), find out what the `vmcs` pointer in this struct stands for, and what it purpose it serves.

-7. What assembly instruction initializes the vmcs pointer?
+7. What assembly instruction initializes the `vmcs` pointer?

 ## Part-2 Coding Assignment (Making a Guest Environment)